Feature learning as alignment: a structural property of gradient descent in non-linear neural networks: Alignment between the weight matrices and the pre-activation tangents

-To demonstrate the significance of the approximate proportionality between the NFM and the AGOP in successfully trained networks, we return to the chain-monomial low rank task.
-In this case, $\EGOP(y, \mu)$ will be rank $r$, where $r$ is much less than the ambient dimension (Figure~\ref{fig: Corrupted Ansatz}).
-Similarly, the AGOP of the trained model resembles the EGOP.
-In this case the NFA implies that the NFM also resembles the EGOP.
+We verify for this task that the AGOP of the trained model resembles the EGOP (first and third panels of Figure~\ref{fig: Corrupted Ansatz}).
+Here the NFA holds and the NFM (second panel) resembles the AGOP and therefore the EGOP as well.
 Therefore, the neural network has learned the model-independent and task-specific structure of the chain-monomial task in the right singular values and vectors of the first layer weight matrix, as these are determined by the NFM.
-As a demonstration of this fact, the NFM of a trained neural network can be recovered up to high correlation from the AGOP of a fixed kernel method on real datasets \cite{RadhakrishnanNFA}
+In fact, previous works have demonstrated that the NFM of the first layer of a well-trained neural network is highly correlated with the AGOP of a fixed kernel method trained on the same dataset \citep{RadhakrishnanNFA}.

-This insight has inspired iterative kernel methods which can match the performance of fully-connected networks \cite{RadhakrishnanNFA, LinearRFM} and can close the gap with convolutional networks \cite{BeagleholeConvNFA}.
-Additional prior works demonstrate the benefit of including the AGOP features to improve feature-less predictors \cite{SpokoinyEGOP, ConsistentEGOP, GradientWeights}.
+This insight has inspired iterative kernel methods which can match the performance of fully-connected networks \citep{RadhakrishnanNFA, LinearRFM, FCM} and improve over fixed convolutional kernels \citep{BeagleholeConvNFA}.
+Additional prior works demonstrate the benefit of including the AGOP features to improve feature-less predictors \citep{SpokoinyEGOP, ConsistentEGOP, GradientWeights}.
 Additionally, because the NFM is correlated with the AGOP, the AGOP can be used to recover the features from feature-less methods, such as kernel machines.
+The AGOP has also been show to capture surprising phenomena of neural networks beyond low-rank feature learning including deep neural collapse \citep{BeagleholeNC}.